The Remix Mantra

 The third principle of Remix might seem counterintuitive, but it’s the most important one: The stress about food can be worse than the food itself.

-“No Worries” isn’t about being careless with your nutrition—it’s about understanding that anxiety, perfectionism, and food guilt create their own health problems that can undermine everything else you’re doing right.
+“No Worries” isn’t about being careless with your nutrition—it’s about understanding that anxiety, perfectionism, and food guilt create their own health problems.
+It’s about making wellness so intuitive it becomes effortless.

 When you approach food with anxiety and rigid rules, you create a feedback loop where the worry itself becomes a health problem.
-Your body can’t tell the difference between genuine danger and food anxiety—it responds to both with stress hormones that disrupt your metabolism and decision-making.
+Your body can’t tell the difference between genuine danger and food anxiety—it responds to both with stress hormones that disrupt your metabolism, sleep, digestion, and decision-making.
+You start craving the exact foods you’re trying to avoid.
+You’re literally creating the problem you’re trying to solve.
+Ironically, stress triggers the same inflammatory pathways as sugar and grains.

 Traditional diet thinking teaches you to white-knuckle your way through cravings and beat yourself up for “slip-ups.”
 This creates a war between you and food where you’re always either winning or losing.

-Building Resilience, Not Rules
+Build Resilience, Not Rules

 “No Worries” means approaching food with curiosity instead of anxiety, flexibility instead of rigidity, and self-compassion instead of self-judgment.
 This isn’t about lowering your standards—it’s about building a sustainable relationship with food that works in real life.